roselineinyang95-dev/FEMININO-/README.md

 Over the years, FEMININO has grown steadily, expanded into new areas, and has had a growing customer base and active marketing campaigns across multiple channels.
 Despite the growth, there are some challenges hovering around the business.
 It has been difficult to identify high-value customers due to not having a clear segmentation of customers.
 There are also limited insights into which channel delivers the highest conversions and ROI.

 ## Objectives
-This project seeks to analyze the customer satisfaction and business performance of the brand while pinpointing our most effective marketing channels in order to improve the running or performance of the business.
+This project analyzes customer satisfaction and business performance and identifies our most effective marketing channels to improve business performance.

+## Datasets: Blinkit

 ## Tools Used
 -Python